KubeRocketCI/docs/versioned_docs/version-3.9/user-guide/change-container-registry.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/user-guide/change-container-registry" />
 </head>

-It may become essential to modify the container registry settings.
-This section delivers clear guidelines on how to effectively transition to a different container registry.
+Modifying container registry settings may be necessary.
+This section provides clear guidelines for transitioning to a different registry.

 :::warning
   Removing registry settings may disrupt your CI/CD process.
 New components created after changing the registry, including Components and Environments, will seamlessly function.
 However, existing 'Components' require additional steps, as outlined below.
 :::

-## Remove Container Registry
+## Reset Container Registry

-To remove container registry integration from the KubeRocketCI, follow the steps below:
+To reset container registry integration from the KubeRocketCI, follow the steps below:

   1. In the KubeRocketCI main menu, navigate to **Configuration** -> **Artifacts storage** -> **Registry**.